raspberrypilearning/interactive-animation/en/step_5.md

 --- task ---

 Change the speed and direction of your sprite until you get the motion you want.
 It might take a few experiments to get it right.
-Search for 'speed' and or 'direction' in **How to ... create sprite movement**.
+Search for **speed** and/or **direction** in **How to ... create sprite movement**.

 --- collapse ---
 ---